He lost his brother to suicide, then rode 400 miles and raised $19,000 in his honor

 It started with anxiety: a panic attack at work two Januarys ago.
 It eventually led to depression, hospitalization, and an episode of mania.

-“When somebody’s manic, whatever thought or idea you have, it’s to the nth degree," said Cary.
+“When somebody’s manic, whatever thought or idea you have, it’s to the nth degree," Cary described.
 "It’s like pouring gasoline on it and lighting it on fire.”

-One day last January, Sherri says, her husband called her, "and he said, ‘Have you heard from Luke?’
+One day last January, Sherri said, her husband called her, "and he said, ‘Have you heard from Luke?’
 I said, ‘No.’ And he said, ‘I’m gonna go home.’ … And he got home, and there was a note on the table.”
-(TS)

 Today, at a tucked-away spot in a park close to home, a gold marker sits where Luke Hannon took his life.
 He was 25.